Learn LSD Addiction: Effects, Treatm...

 Glutamate

-Additionally, in concert with serotonin, glutamate activity helps to mediate the brain’s response to a variety of sensory stimuli and is thought to play a role in the mechanism underlying the intense hallucinations of LSD.
+Additionally, together with serotonin, glutamate activity helps to mediate the brain’s response to a variety of sensory stimuli and is thought to play a role in the mechanism underlying the intense hallucinations of LSD.

 Short-Term Effects